donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ## 10.2.6	Preparing the data for sharing

-Here, one must distinguish between the situation in which all data in the DAC can be shared, and the situation in which some data of the DAC must not be shared (see 10.2.5).
+One must distinguish between the situation in which all data in the DAC can be shared, and the situation in which some data of the DAC must not be shared (see 10.2.5).
 In the former situation, the data are prepared for sharing by copying them from the DAC(s).
 In the latter situation, the researcher must do the following:

 1. Download the relevant data from the DAC(s).
 2. Perform all the operations that are required in order for the data to be shared (see 10.2.5).